KentShikama/qr-conversations/PRD.md

 - **Admin access without ownership**: Redirect to public view with message about owner-only access

 ## Design Direction
 The design should feel urban and mysterious with a street art aesthetic - like finding hidden art installations around the city.
-It should balance digital minimalism with the tactile feeling of leaving messages on a physical bulletin board.
+It should balance digital minimalism with the tactile feeling of leaving messages in a chain letter.
 The interface should feel immediate and raw, not over-polished.
+Locations are anonymous (numbered only) to maintain mystery and encourage exploration without preconceptions.

 ## Color Selection
 Custom palette - inspired by Tokyo neon nights and urban exploration